WMX567/streamAlgoEuroVis22/README.md

   Sampling is basically the default method in common practice.

 ### Run Experiments
-Please change the paths, information of dataset and the directory of codes according to your need.
-The .sh files provide the method about how we run the experiments.
-For example, to run the Basic Greedy algorithm, you could refer to following commands:
+Please change the paths, information of the dataset, and the directory of codes according to your needs.
+The .sh files provide the method for how we run the experiments.
+For example, to run the Basic Greedy algorithm, you could refer to the following commands:
 ```bash
 source /ext3/env.sh